nchlswhttkr/workers/README.md

 Having some fun with isolate persistence in Cloudflare Workers.

 Repeated requests to https://counter.nchlswhttkr.workers.dev will increment the counter, so long as you continue to hit the same node and the isolate is not discarded.

+### experimental-golang-worker

+Running Golang as WASM inside Cloudflare Workers.

+You will need to have [TinyGo](https://tinygo.org/) installed.
+You can use the Go compiler, but the output it produces is much larger.

+Take a look at [main.go](./workers/golang-wasm-experiment/main.go) and [index.js](./workers/golang-wasm-experiment/index.js) if you would like to see the Golang in action.